agustinbotella/js-very-simple-homebanking/README.md

+# js-very-simple-homebanking
-# js-very-simple-homebanking is a pure JavaScript home banking.
+Is a pure JavaScript very simple home banking.
 It was my first JS project